Seneca-ICTOER/OPS245/docs/A-Labs/lab2.md

 > `sudo -i` will start a new shell as the root user, you can run a number of commands and then type `exit` to return to your previous shell.

 9. Change to the images directory: `cd /var/lib/libvirt/images/`.
 Note that you did not need to use sudo, as you are already using elevated permissions.
-10. Type `ls -l` to see the contents
+10. Type `ls -lh` to see the contents
 11. To make a compressed copy of your **deb1.qcow2**, **deb2.qcow2**, and **deb3.qcow2** files we will use the `gzip` command.

     The `gzip` command will compress the file in place and rename the file with a `.gz` extension.